ioccc-src/winner/2015/README.md

 and look at the source code again.

-In a "Back to the Future" moment, _endoh3_ gave us a twist on one of the all time best IOCCC winners from 1984.
+In a "Back to the Future" moment, _endoh3_ gave us a twist on one of the all time best IOCCC entries from 1984.

 We also suggest that you take a very good look at how the _muth_ code makes full use of the C Pre-Processor.